pioniro/rate-limit/README.md

 This project is actively maintained.
 The current focus is on:

-1. Adding more rate limiting algorithms (Token Bucket, Sliding Window)
+1. Adding more rate limiting algorithms (Sliding Window)
 2. Implementing additional storage backends (Redis, Database)
 3. Improving performance and scalability
 4. Enhancing documentation and examples

+Recent updates:
+- Added Token Bucket algorithm implementation

 ## License